 D. Spread the brake pads and place the brake caliper over the disc.
 Secure with the mounting cap screws.
-Tighten the cap screws to specifications; then tighten the alignment pins to specifications.
+Tighten the cap screws to 25 ft-lb; then tighten the alignment pins to 13 ft-lb.

-5. Install the wheel.
-Tighten to specifications.

-6. Burnish the brake pads (see Burnishing Brake Pads in this section).
+- 5. Install the wheel.
+Tighten to 32 ft-lb. - 6.
+Burnish the brake pads (see Burnishing Brake Pads in this section).

-Auxiliary/Rear Hydraulic Brake
+Auxiliary/ Rear Hydraulic Brake